This page was last updated: April 21st, 2022

 Being healthy can help you recover from your injury faster.
 Eating well, staying hydrated and keeping as active as possible will all help.
 We’ve put together a set of videos on all the things you can do to help you recover as quickly as possible.

-Click on the box with your injury to find information that will help you understand your injury, guide you through your rehabilitation and explain what you can do to maximise your recovery.
 Your diagnosis should have been made by an orthopaedic consultant or one of the team working under the supervision of the consultant team.
 The information in these care plans is to help you understand your diagnosis and is not exhaustive.
-Your consultant may give you a different, personalised care plan based on your injury and whether you need imaging (x-ray, CT scan, MRI or an ultrasound) or an operation.

 A patella dislocation is when your kneecap slides out of joint.
 You will have a T-scope brace or a patella stabilising brace to help manage this injury.